-Shanghai promises to improve food supplies, trade
+Shanghai easing virus rules, Hong Kong ending entry ban

-BEIJING (AP) — Officials in Shanghai promised Friday to ease anti-virus controls on truck drivers that are hampering food supplies and trade, while city streets were still largely empty after millions of people were allowed out of their homes.
+BEIJING (AP) — Officials in Shanghai promised Friday to ease anti-virus controls on truck drivers that are hampering food supplies and trade, while Hong Kong’s government announced the end of a 2-year-old ban on non-residents flying into the city as its outbreak fades.

+Streets in Shanghai were largely empty despite an easing of restrictions that confined most of its 25 million people to their homes.
+Many residents still were barred from leaving their neighborhoods.

-A deputy mayor, Zhang Wei, promised “every effort” to resolve problems that prompted complaints about lack of food and fears that the shutdown, which barred most of Shanghai’s 25 million people from going outdoors, might disrupt global trade.
+A deputy mayor, Zhang Wei, promised “every effort” to resolve problems that prompted complaints about lack of food and fears the shutdown of China’s most populous city might disrupt global trade.

-The streets of China’s most populous city were quiet despite an easing of restrictions beginning April 13 that has released more than 10 million people.
-Many were barred from leaving their neighborhoods.
-Others had nowhere to go because most factories, shops and offices were closed.
+Meanwhile, the Hong Kong government said non-residents who are vaccinated and have a negative virus test will be allowed to fly in again starting May 1.
+That eases one of the world’s most stringent travel bans, imposed in March 2020.

+An outbreak that infected some 1.2 million people in the city of 7.4 million and killed almost 9,000 appeared to be fading.
+Hong Kong Disneyland and museums reopened this week and restaurants resumed evening dining as new daily case numbers fell.

 In one neighborhood, a woman rode a skateboard and a couple took a child’s photo outside a park.
 Delivery drivers rode past on scooters while government employees in white suits sprayed disinfectant on trash bags.